-In this review article I share my product evaluations of several top-quality treadmills designed for a heavy person or for someone who is heavily into running.
+In this review article I share my hands-on product evaluations of several top-quality treadmills designed for a heavy person or for someone who is heavily into running.

 Going with a weight limit of 300 lb. on up through 400 lb., I chose these models from a pool of 30+ treadmills that I was able to “test drive”.